 CCAAC has been asked to report on whether there is evidence of consumer detriment due to any restrictions experienced by independent repairers in obtaining repair information.

 Acrobat (PDF) – Sharing of Repair Information – CCAAC Issues Paper 287 kB

 Ticket onselling in the Australian market

-On 3 December 2010, the Hon David Bradbury MP, released the CCAAC final report on Ticket onselling in the Australian market.
+On 3 December 2010, the the CCAAC final report on Ticket onselling in the Australian market was released.

 Sports, the performing arts and other live entertainment events play an important role in the lives of many Australians.
 CCAAC found there is a tendency for issues to arise when consumers are unable to access tickets to popular events which often leads to consumer dissatisfaction.
 This report examines the current ticket market and considers the impact of ticket onselling on consumers.